bizz84/flutter-tips-and-tricks/tips/0070-localizations/index.md

 We might want the localizations files to be in the `output-dir`, as `.dart_tool` is often ignored.

 Add a new key to `l10n.yaml`: `synthetic-package: false`.

-This will let Flutter knows we need a non-synthetic package, it is true by default.
+This will let Flutter know we need a non-synthetic package (it is true by default).

 ![](070.6.png)